mstlexp/mstl/STYLE_GUIDE.md

 ## Standards

 - C
-  - Mini Thread uses and enforces the ISO9899:1999 (aka ISO C99, C99) C language standard as the minimum.
+  - mSTL uses and enforces the ISO9899:1999 (aka ISO C99, C99) C language standard as the minimum.
 - C++
-  - Mini Thread uses and enforces the ISO14882:2011 (aka ISO C++11, C++11) C++ language standard as the minimum.
+  - mSTL uses and enforces the ISO14882:2011 (aka ISO C++11, C++11) C++ language standard as the minimum.

 ## Conventions and Best Practices